High-fidelity cluster state generation for ultracold atoms in an optical lattice

-To suppress the extra excitations, we divide the system into a set of effective 2-qubit systems, and then independently generate an entanglement in each 2-qubit system.
-We realize this pair-wise scheme by adding a linear potential $gx$ with a gradient $g$ as demonstrated in the experiment\,\cite{Simon2011}.
+To solve this problem, we further propose the pairwise scheme: divide the system into a set of effective 2-qubit systems; and then independently generate an entanglement in each 2-qubit system, where $\hat{\cal U}_{\rm ext}$ is expected to be the same as those in the 2-qubit simulation mentioned above.
+This scheme is implemented by adding a linear potential $gx$ with a gradient $g$.
 Figure \ref{fig_scale}\,(a) schematically represents the linear potential modulation.
 Here we find a characteristic stepwise structure.
-As shown in Fig.\,\ref{fig_scale}\,(b), we define each step consisting of two lattice sites as a unit cell, and properly tune the resonant condition $\Delta+U_{12}\sim0$ satisfied only inside the unit cells.
-Consequently, the Ising interaction is made pair-wise, and thus entanglement of two qubits in each unit cell can be generated simultaneously and separately.
+As shown in Fig.\,\ref{fig_scale}\,(b), we define each step consisting of two lattice sites as a unit cell, and properly tune the resonant condition $\delta_{}\sim0$ satisfied only inside the unit cells.
+Consequently, the cluster state in each unit cell can be generated simultaneously and separately within a short operation time.
+It does not matter if the commutative Ising operation $e^{-i\tau\hat{\cal H}_I}$ is pairwise or not.
+In contrast, we should make the uncommutative $\hat{\cal U}_{\rm ext}$ pairwise, and the scalability of entanglement generations considering $\hat{\cal U}_{\rm ext}$ should be carefully examined by numerical simulations.